Are your eyes about to lose your licence – test them here

 Is poor eyesight really a problem

 Is poor eyesight really a problem: Yes!
-Figures obtained from a Freedom of Information Act request, revealed that since ‘Cassie’s Law’ was introduced in 2013, cops across the UK asked the DVLA to revoke 631 licences after failed roadside eyesight tests.
+Figures obtained from a Freedom of Information Act request, revealed that since ‘Cassie’s Law’ was introduced in 2013, police across the UK asked the DVLA to revoke 631 licences after failed roadside eyesight tests.

 My eyesight is fine, so it's not a problem